Cold Steel 4-MAX Scout Review

 The high flat grind of the 4MAX Scout was a good choice for this blade as it makes it easier to chop or slice through thick materials without damaging the blade.
 I also appreciated the combination of a subtle drop point with a big belly which is a combo you often find in bushcraft knives, because it allows for a thicker, more durable spine, and the tip is less likely to break if you need to pry something free.

 The blade feature of the 4MAX Scout that differs from a bushcraft style knife is the decorative swedge on the top of the spine.
-I personally would have preferred the spine to be flat from one end to the other as I find that helpful for bracing with the thumb or forefinger when doing detail work, but I am not gonna pretend that it doesn’t look cool.
+I personally would have preferred the spine to be flat from one end to the other as I find that helpful for bracing with the thumb or forefinger when doing detail work, but I am not going to pretend that it doesn’t look cool.
 I know aesthetics are a big part of knife sales.

 The blade of the 4MAX Scout sliced and chopped well, but it was designed for durability over performance.
 If you are looking for an effortless slicer I would recommend a Spyderco Ronin 2 which we happened to be reviewing at the same time.
 The Ronin 2 is a truly epic slicer, but there is no way its thinner hollow grind blade would have stood up to the abuse we put the 4MAX Scout through (Editor’s Note: It was sort of like the difference between Hawkeye and an Incredible Hulk that can fold up into your pocket).
 The 4MAX Scout is a great compromise between durability and performance.